Italian Charter Permits 2025: What you need to know

 When you request a charter landing permit, the following information/documentation is required:

-• Insurance certificate for Italy (ENAC’s format) that must include all aircraft – both owned and leased fleet – that is being submitted for the permit—.
+- The insurance certificate for Italy (ENAC’s format) must include all owned and leased aircraft being submitted for the permit.
 ENAC’s specific verbiage and format need to be followed.
-You cannot use a generic EU insurance format, as that will be rejected.
+You cannot use a generic EU insurance format, which will be rejected.

-• A letter from the civil authority in the country in which the aircraft is registered stating that the operator’s security program has complied with International Civil Aviation Organization Annex 17 is usually found within the operator’s security program.
+- A letter from the civil authority in the country where the aircraft is registered stating that the operator’s security program has complied with International Civil Aviation Organization Annex 17 is usually found within the operator’s security program.

-• Letter to authorize your trip support provider (Universal Aviation Italy) to be able to process the permit on your behalf, as the 3rd-party provider will be representing the operator with submitting the application to ENAC.
-This letter needs to be on company letterhead, signed and notarized.
-(This is a power of attorney.)
+- Letter to authorize your trip support provider (Universal Aviation Italy) to be able to process the permit on your behalf, as the 3rd-party provider will be representing the operator with applying ENAC.
+This letter needs to be on the company letterhead, signed and notarized.
+(This is the power of attorney.)

-Additional notes: The insurance needs to be in the special format provided by ENAC, and it’s recommended that the insurance that is submitted be valid for the year that the permit is valid.
-If this is an issue, another option is to submit the new insurance before the one submitted will expire.
-If this isn’t done, ENAC will not consider the permit valid, and if the operator travels to Italy after the original insurance was submitted, ENAC may fine the operator.
+Additional notes: The insurance needs to be in the unique format ENAC provides.
+Once the insurance expires, it is necessary to submit another valid one to keep the blanket permit, which is to submit the new insurance before the one submitted expires.
+If this ‘isn’t done, ENAC will not consider the permit valid, and if the operator travels to Italy after the original insurance was submitted, ENAC may fine the operator.

 Air Carriers – charter aircraft with more than 19 passenger seats

-If your charter aircraft is not EU-registered and has more than 19 passenger seats, you’re considered an “air carrier” and must submit a different type of landing permit request, specifically for air carriers.
-This particular type of Italian landing permit is available as a one-shot or annual permit, which requires submission to ENAC with all relevant documentation, as well as a FOQ.
-Carriers applying to operate a first-time charter to Italy (or who have not operated a charter to Italy during the past two International Air Transport Association seasons) must submit their application to the Air Transport Development Division and include:
+If your charter aircraft is not EU-registered and has more than 19 passenger seats, you’re considered an “air carrier.”
+The flight classification is considered a charter, and you must submit a different type of landing permit request, specifically for air carriers.
+This particular type of Italian landing permit is available as a one-shot or annual permit, which requires submission to ENAC with all relevant documentation and a FOQ.
+Carriers applying to operate a first-time charter to Italy (or who have not operated a charter to Italy during the past two International Air Transport Association seasons) must submit their application to the Air Transport Development Division and include the following:

-• Insurance certificate issued according to EU Regulation 785/2004 and in compliance with ENAC standards (special format issued by ENAC)
+- Insurance certificate issued according to EU Regulation 785/2004 and in compliance with ENAC standards (unique format issued by ENAC)

 Processing time for an Italian air carrier landing permit

-Processing time to approve an air carrier landing permit is 45 business days.
-When making a permit application, the operator may include all aircraft in the fleet with more than 19 passenger seats.
-Any aircraft with 19 or fewer passenger seats must be processed separately under the “air taxi” classification.
+The processing time to approve an air carrier landing permit is 45 business days.
+When making a permit application, the operator may include all aircraft with more than 19 passenger seats in the fleet.
+Any aircraft with 19 or fewer passenger seats must be processed separately under the charter classification.
 Note that EU-registered charter aircraft under the air carrier classification do not require permits but must submit a notification to ENAC with a minimum 24-hour lead time, and this notification must include an applicable flight schedule.

 Permit revisions – for all charter permit types

 Once a charter permit is approved, it can be revised if another aircraft needs to be added to the listed fleet.
-To do this, documentation for the additional aircraft is forwarded to ENAC, and the processing time is generally five business days.
-In order to completely renew an approved Italian landing permit, however, the lead time is 30 business days.
+To do this, documentation for the additional aircraft is forwarded to ENAC.

 All-inclusive tour and special event charters